Nipigon River Recreation Trail

 Organization: Land of the Nipigon Waterways Development Association

 Estimated Time: 3-5 hours

 Features: Panoramic views of Nipigon River and Nipigon Bay from three clifftop lookouts.
 Wooded and shoreline habitats.
 White pelicans, peregrine falcon, bald eagles, great blue heron, otters.

 Description: Experience the shoreline of the Nipigon River from Nipigon to Red Rock and along Nipigon Bay on Lake Superior, the world’s largest freshwater lake.
 Suitable for ages 8 and up (depending on abilities) this is a well-maintained, rugged, wilderness recreation trail.

 If you don’t have much time, consider taking a shorter 40-minute (2.6 km return) hike starting at the Red Rock trailhead to the viewing platform at Lloyd’s Lookout, then hike a few minutes further to relax in the Parks Canada red chairs.
 Or, start at the Nipigon Marina trailhead and hike 2-3 km of flat terrain along the edge of the Nipigon River.
 If you plan to hike the entire trail, it is recommended you start at the Red Rock Trailhead.
-Shuttle service is available in Nipigon, call 807-887-1008.
+Shuttle service (book ahead) is available in Nipigon, by calling Epic Adventures at 807-887-1008.

-Nipigon Trailhead - From Highway 11/17 turn onto Railway St. or First St. and follow the directional signs to the Nipigon Marina.
+Nipigon Trailhead - From Highway 11/17 turn onto Railway Street or First Street and follow the directional signs to the Nipigon Marina.
 From the marina parking lot, walk south across the road bridge to the trailhead.